RyanChrisSmith/tea_subscription_service/README.md

 #### [Back to table of contents](#table-of-contents)
 ## Architecture
-  - This is Service Oriented Architecture by design and time limitations.
+  - This is a Backend application built with a Service Oriented Structure to be consumed by a Frontend team.
 Rather than create a monolith application, the intent is to serve up endpoints for the front end team to consume.

 ## Database
 ![image](app/assets/schema.png)